-The Peter Kohler Engineering Scholarship was established by a generous donation from Peter Kohler.
-This scholarship is valued at $50,000 per student and will be awarded at $10,000 each year over five years, with renewal dependent on the recipient maintaining the minimum academic requirements for a scholarship and funding remaining available.
-The scholarship is awarded annually to a student entering the Memorial University Faculty of Engineering and Applied Science Co-operative Education Program.
-The recipient must demonstrate high academic ability, with preference going towards students who attended and graduated high school in Newfoundland and Labrador who demonstrate financial need.
+The Peter Kohler Engineering Scholarship was established through a generous gift from Peter Kohler.
+This scholarship is valued at $50,000 per student and is awarded in the amount of $10,000 per year for five years, with renewal subject to the recipient maintaining the minimum academic requirements for a scholarship and funds remaining available.
+The scholarship will be awarded annually to one student enrolled in the Memorial University Faculty of Engineering and Applied Science Co-operative Education Program.
+The recipient must demonstrate high academic ability, with preference given to students who attended and graduated from high school in Newfoundland and Labrador and who demonstrate financial need.
 This year’s recipient is Mohammad Maarouf.

-Mohammad graduated from Holy Heart High School in June 2020 and started the Engineering program in September, same year.
+Mohammad graduated from Holy Heart High School in June 2020 and started the Engineering program that September, same year.
 He is originally from Syria.
-Mohammad and his family arrived in Newfoundland and Labrador in 2016 as political refugees, after spending almost three years in a camp in Lebanon.
-Mohammad is the oldest of four children with one brother and two sisters.
-“My little brother was less than one year old when we left Syria.
-All his memories are from here,” said Mohammad.
-“For me it is different.
+Mohammad and his family arrived in Newfoundland and Labrador in 2016 as political refugees, after spending nearly three years in a camp in Lebanon.
+Mohammad is the eldest of four children with one brother and two sisters.
+“My little brother was less than a year old when we left Syria.
+All his memories are from here,” Mohammad said.
+“It's different for me.
 Sometimes, I miss my friends over there.
-My grandparents passed away when we left Syria, but I have classmates from elementary school or relatives who still live in Syria or Lebanon.”
-Although his family has been adapting to the Canadian culture, they try to preserve their traditions.
-“We meet from time to time over the weekends with other Syrian families.
+My grandparents died when we left Syria, but I have classmates from elementary school or relatives who still live in Syria or Lebanon.”
+Although his family has been adapting to the Canadian culture, they try to keep their traditions alive.
+“We get together with other Syrian families from time to time on the weekends.
 My mom makes food that we used to have back home.
-It does not always taste the same because we cannot find all the ingredients here, but with time it is getting better.
-Since more people from the Middle East have moved to St. John’s, a few food stores carrying such spices have opened recently.”
-In Syria, Mohammad would have maybe one day of snow per year and that would be a big holiday for everyone.
-In the last four years, Mohammad has gotten used to the NL capricious weather.
-Although NL is much colder and gets more snow than Syria, he goes outdoors and tries to enjoy the snow as much as possible.
+It does not always taste the same because we cannot find all the ingredients here, but it gets better with time.
+As more people from the Middle East have moved to St. John’s, a few grocery stores have recently opened that carry such spices.”
+In Syria, Mohammad would have maybe one day of snow a year and that would be a big holiday for everyone.
+Over the past four years, Mohammad has gotten used to the capricious weather in Newfoundland.
+Although NL is much colder and gets more snow than Syria, he goes outside and tries to enjoy the weather.

-I asked Mohammad how he felt as a university student.
-“Good.”, the answer came quickly.
-“It is different because everything is online.”
-He does not have many friends who are also taking engineering classes to be able to work together.
-Being online makes it difficult for almost all our first-year students to make connections and meet people.
-“The only interaction I have with my classmates is during the live engineering tutorials or labs, which I enjoy the most”, continued Mohammad.
+I asked Mohammad how he felt about being a university student.
+“Good”, came the quick answer.
+“It's different because everything is online.”
+He does not have many friends who are also taking engineering classes to be able to work with.
+Being online makes it difficult for almost all of our first-year students to make connections and meet people.
+“The only interaction I have with my classmates is during the live engineering tutorials or labs, which I enjoy the most”, Mohammad continued.

-He does well academically, but if he must choose an engineering course that was his most challenging, he would pick ENGI 1020 Introduction to Programming without any hesitation.
-“I took the course in the Fall.
-It was a bit challenging, because I did not have any prior exposure to programming before coming to Memorial.
-Also, being in my first term as a university student, it took some time to find may way around.
-I wish I took full advantage of the great resources the Faculty of Engineering offers students.
+He does well academically, but if he had to choose one engineering course that was his most challenging, he would pick ENGI 1020 Introduction to Programming without any hesitation.
+“I took the class in the fall.
+It was a little challenging, because I had no prior exposure to programming before coming to Memorial.
+Also, being in my first semester as a university student, it took some time to find my way around.
+I wish I had taken full advantage of the great resources the Faculty of Engineering has to offer students.
 For example, I did not attend as many Supplemental Instruction sessions as I would have liked.
-This term is different.
-I attend ENGI 1010 SI sessions.
+This semester is different.
+I am attending ENGI 1010 SI sessions.
 Interacting with peers, discussing topics learned in class and going over examples is very beneficial.”

-While other students may be quick to spend some of the scholarship money on gifts for themselves or their families, Mohammad has no such plans.
-“If I buy something it will be a chocolate cake to celebrate with my family.
-The scholarship money is a big help for me and my family who just started a new life in Canada.
-My focus is to work hard every day to achieve the academic requirements for maintaining the scholarship every year.”
+While other students might be quick to spend some of their scholarship money on gifts for themselves or their families, Mohammad has no such plans.
+“If I buy anything it will be a chocolate cake to celebrate with my family.
+The scholarship money is a big help for me and my family who have just started a new life in Canada.
+My focus is to work hard every day to meet the academic requirements to maintain the scholarship each year.”